kadsin/sms-gateway/docs/architecture.md

     Actor c as Client
     Participant s as HTTP Server
     Participant pdb as Postgres
-    Participant mb as RabbitMQ
+    Participant mb as Kafka
     Participant w as Queue Worker
-    Note right of w : The queue workers are<br>free to listen on expres<br>route or regular Participant cdb as ClickHouse
+    Note right of w : The queue workers are<br>free to listen on express<br>topic or regular Participant cdb as ClickHouse
     Actor r as Receiver

-w->r : Listen on topics
+w->mb : Listen on topics

 c->>s : Send a message
 s->pdb : Deduct message price